Ebi27/Ebi27/README.md

 - 🔭 I’m currently working on [Task Manager](https://github.com/Ebi27/task-manager)

-- 🌱 I’m currently learning **Data Structures and Algorithms/Java Full stack**
+- 🌱 I’m currently learning **To build data-intensive applications from start to finish.
+Learning Data structures and Algorithms**

 - 👯 I’m looking to collaborate on **open source projects and learning**